knightlarayetan/testing/README.md

 #This is my first project on github
-#This is the second line of gethub
+#This is the second line of github
 #This change is done on feature1 branch